rurban/perl-compiler/ramblings/blogs-optimizing-2.md

 Compiled and inlined manually: 612.395542s (10m12s), a bit slower than not inlined.
 So the biggest performance hit is the unoptimized slow AELEM op, which accesses array elements.
 With an immediate AELEM the run-time should be 8-10x faster, such as the AELEMFAST op, which is already inlined.
-I'm going for LVAL optimization in AELEM.
+I'm going for LVAL optimizations in AELEM.
 Typed arrays would also help a lot here.